-For poor Noodles, his only problem is his separation anxiety; he simply cannot be left for more than half an hour before he becomes distressed.
-Noodles so desperately wants to be with people that he will fret and chew until his owners return and for this reason we are looking for a home where there will be someone around most/all of the time to keep him company and build him up slowly to being left alone.
+For poor Noodles, his only problem is his separation anxiety as he so desperately wants to be with people that he will fret until his owners return and for this reason we are looking for a home where there will be someone around most/all of the time to keep him company and build him up slowly to being left alone.
 Now that Noodles is much older we are sure that once he feels safe in a home where he knows he truly belongs this issue may settle.
 Noodles has never been around young children so he will need an adult only home free from young children visiting and without any children planned for the future.

 Noodles will make a fantastic, loyal companion for someone, he just needs some time to gain trust then will show off what a sweet boy he really is.
 He would benefit from a home with previous experience of this breed.
 Please give Noodles a chance!

 A note from Leo & Pam - Noodles weekend buddies